 For example, Stephenie Meyers’ agent is Jodi Reamer, at Writers House.
 I haven’t personally read Jodi’s slush, but I could make a very educated guess and say that it probably contains a lot of vampire books.
 Why?
 Because Jodi has a very well-known track record with vampires.

 But do you think Jodi will jump on every vampire manuscript that comes along and risk a) cannibalizing Stephenie’s book sales (as if that was possible!) or b) try to place yet another vampire book in a crowded vampire market?
 I can’t say “no” for sure, but that would be my best guess.

-So I would say that research is really important, but you may find that the common ground you think you have with an agent may actually decrease your chances of placing a manuscript with them.
+So I would say that literary agent research is really important, but you may find that the common ground you think you have with an agent may actually decrease your chances of placing a manuscript with them.
 Unless, of course, you don’t use subject matter as your criteria for similarity.
 There are many other ways in which books can be similar.